2003 NBA Finals: Television coverage

 The 2003 NBA Finals was the first to be aired on ABC (including WABC-TV in the New York metropolitan area and KSAT-TV in San Antonio), taking over after a 12-year run on NBC.
-As part of ESPN’s new media deal with the NBA, ABC's telecasts were produced by ESPN.
+As part of ESPN's new media deal with the NBA, ABC's telecasts were produced by ESPN.
 Until 2007, it was the lowest-rated finals in NBA history.

-This was also the only year that ABC broadcast both the NBA and the Stanley Cup Finals that involved teams playing in the same arena during each series.
-During ABC's broadcast of game 3, Brad Nessler stated that ABC was in a unique situation getting ready for both that game and game 7 of the Stanley Cup Finals between the Devils and the Mighty Ducks of Anaheim the following night.
-Gary Thorne, ESPN/ABC's lead NHL voice, mentioned this the following night and thanked Nessler for promoting ABC's broadcast of game 7 of the Stanley Cup Finals.
+This was also the only year to date that ABC broadcast both the NBA and the Stanley Cup finals that involved teams playing in the same arena during each series.
+During ABC's broadcast of game 3, Brad Nessler stated that ABC was in a unique situation getting ready for both that game and game 7 of the Stanley Cup Final between the Devils and the Mighty Ducks of Anaheim the following night.
+Gary Thorne, ESPN/ABC's lead NHL voice, mentioned this the following night and thanked Nessler for promoting ABC's broadcast of game 7 of the Stanley Cup Final.

 This was the only NBA Finals worked by Nessler and Tolbert, while this was Walton's last Finals assignment.
 All three were demoted from ABC's lead role after the Finals.
 Though Nessler remained the lead voice for ESPN's NBA broadcasts for another season, his position at ABC was relegated to a backup role after ABC convinced Al Michaels of Monday Night Football fame to take over the lead position.
 Michaels was later joined by recently deposed Orlando Magic coach Doc Rivers on ABC's lead team.